taskcluster/taskcluster-hooks/docs/firing-hooks.md

 A hook definition's `task` property is, in fact, a [JSON-e](https://taskcluster.github.io/json-e/) template.
 When a hook is fired, that template is rendered and the result is submitted to `Queue.createTask`.

-The context for that rendering is an object with property `triggeredBy`, giving the action that led to the hook firing.
+The context for that rendering is an object with property `firedBy`, giving the action that led to the hook firing.
 The other properties of the object vary depending on this property.